tjvantoll/articles/kendo/angular-v-react/article.md

 Holy features Batman!
 To get a sense of just how heavy-handed Create React App can be, you can run [the tool’s eject script](https://create-react-app.dev/docs/available-scripts/#npm-run-eject), which installs all of your app’s transitive dependencies and configuration files directly into your app.

 I encourage every React developer to run the eject script at least once, just to get a sense of the sheer scale of what Create React App is doing for you.
-For example, as of this writing a post-eject hello world app has 56 dependencies.
+For example, as of this writing, a post-eject hello world app has 56 dependencies.
 Yes, 56.

 ![](react-dependencies.png)